TalkLink Trust Board

 Sam lives in Auckland and is interested in the provision of good quality disability services and the ability to communicate.
 He is committed to the vision of the TalkLink Trust.

 Jim received the NZCS Award for the Greatest Contribution to NZ Public Sector Computing in the 20th Century.
-He sits on the Councils of a number of organisations, including the Columbia Group Ltd, Computing NZ Ltd, Licence Management Systems Ltd, Compliance Management Systems Ltd, and e-Xpert Developments Ltd. Jim is a Fellow of the NZ Computer Society.
+He has, over the years served on many, mainly IT-oriented companies and other organisations Jim is a Fellow of the NZ Computer Society and of InternetNZ.

-Vicki moved to Wellington for fourteen years but kept in contact with TalkLink, assisting in the initial set up phase in Wellington.
+When Vicki moved to Wellington she kept in contact with TalkLink, assisting in the initial set up phase in Wellington.
 While in Wellington Vicki was involved with a number of disability organisations and worked for three years for CCS Disability Action.
-Vicki returned to Auckland in 2006 to train for the ministry in the Anglican Church at St John’s Theological College.
-She was ordained deacon in November 2008 and currently works in the Parish of Otahuhu.
-Otahuhu is on the border of Auckland and South Auckland, and the church reflects the multicultural nature of the community.
+Vicki returned to Auckland to train for the ministry in the Anglican Church at St John’s Theological College.
+She was ordained deacon in November 2008 and priest in 2009.
+Vicki spent three years working in the Parish of Otahuhu.
+Vicki now works with a variety of disability and faith communities promoting accessibility and the United Nations Convention on the Rights of persons with disability.
+Vicki uses technology to assist with communication particularly in presentations.
 As well as knowledge and experience of impairment Vicki brings years of experience of the wider community sector.

 Sir Gil Simpson